Mayamariaruth/workflow-repo-ca/README.md

 ## Environment Variables

-Create a `.env` file in the root directory with below key values:
+Create a `.env` file in the root directory and define your own values for the following variables:

 ```bash
 VITE_USERNAME=your-username